hellsworth/foco_breakfast_app/README.md

 ## OMG It's Magic!!

 No it's not.
-Don't be fooled by the django back-end that Heather slapped together :)
+Don't be fooled by the django back-end.
+It has a simple look to it but it gets the job done and was quite the learning experience of Heather.

 ## Getting Shit Changed